 Downsizing?
 Here’s How to Evaluate a Homeowners Association

 With the tragic collapse of the Champlain Towers South in Surfside, Florida, a startling fact emerged.
 The building's Homeowners Association (HOA) was aware of serious structural problems.
-Unfortunately, the association was not financially prepared to cover with existing funds raised over the years by HOA monthly dues.
+Unfortunately, the association was not financially prepared to cover the existing funds raised over the years by HOA monthly dues.
 As a result, a special assessment was levied.
 Building residents were required to pay between $80,000 to $200,000 depending on unit size.
 The necessary building fixes were delayed in part because residents were reluctant to pay these high amounts.

-Although it is is an extreme example, the Champlain Towers South disaster brings into sharp focus the impact of a competently run HOA on the well-being of its residents.
+Although it is an extreme example, the Champlain Towers South disaster brings into sharp focus the impact of a competently run HOA on the well-being of its residents.
 As a result, those considering purchasing a condo or other "Common Interest Community" type housing will benefit from learning about its HOA and how well it is run.

 Purpose of an HOA

 The primary purpose of an HOA is to appropriately maintain common areas and enforce the rules residents need to follow.
-In doing so, the financial value of individual condo properties is preserved, and residents the amenities they expect by living there.
+In doing so, the financial value of individual condo properties is preserved, and residents receive the amenities they expect by living there.

 What Does the HOA Board Do?

 An HOA runs according to governing documents covering everything from restrictive covenants (rules residents must follow), bylaws for the HOA, and other guidelines and rules.
-The HOA board enforces the requirements set forth in these documents.
+The HOA board enforces the requirements outlined in these documents.
 Much of what the HOA board focuses on is regulating the use of common areas and their upkeep.
 These include building exteriors (including roofs), roads, sidewalks, pools, clubhouses, and other things residents share.
 The expenses for upkeep are intended to be covered by monthly association dues.
 The bylaws usually require a certain percentage of dues to be set aside for long-term maintenance of these things used in common.